 Fish such as gudgeons (feeder fish) and whitebait, freshwater snails, prawns and yabbies, can also be offered but need to be soaked in water to leach the salt out and have their heads, spikes and shells removed.

 Blood worms, turtle blocks/pellets or mealworms should only be fed occasionally and as part of a varied diet.

 It is not recommended to feed raw meat or pet food as this effect the balance of the diet and can be harmful.

 The guidelines for long neck turtles above are also relevant to short neck turtles however as they are omnivorous you can also offer a range of fruits and vegetables such as broccoli, cabbage, apples, spinach and Asian greens.

 - It is important to thoroughly clean your hands after handling your turtle

 - Quarantine is essential for adding any new turtles into the enclosure

-- A yearly visit to the vet is recommended with routine parasites and blood test screenings
+- A yearly visit to the vet is recommended with routine parasite and blood test screenings performed

 - Keeping good records of weights and feeding habits can help alert to early signs of disease

-- Transport your turtle to the vet in a container with wholes and on damp paper towels or towel but not in water
+- Transport your turtle to the vet in a container with air holes and on damp paper towels or towel but not in water

 - 100ml sample of the tank water should be brought in for evaluation